goodwillcoding/configme/docs/tutorial.rst

         `-- sites-available
             `-- my-site.conf

-However for nginx.conf production configuration we want gzipping on while development configuration will have it off.
+However for nginx.conf production configuration we want `gzipping on` while in development configuration we want `gzipping off`.

-Additionally we want my-site to be served on port 80 in production and port 8080 in development.
+Additionally we want my-site to be served on `port 80` in production and `port 8080` in development.

 Configuration Folder Skeleton